 "[These additions] are important because they enable our customers to use a softphone with any broadband connection to get connectivity without a VPN requirement," said Dave Spence, Mitel's solutions manager for mobility.

 Mitel has also added Quick Conference to its portfolio of collaboration tools, with a goal of helping small and midsized businesses (SMBs) avoid costly hosted conferencing services.
 Quick Conference scales up to 32 participants, or four conference calls, each with eight participants.
+Connection to the Mitel 3300 ICP occurs through a SIP interface.
+User access to the system is via a telephone user interface (TUI) or a Web-based graphical user interface (GUI).

 Meanwhile, enhancements to Mitel's second-generation Mobile Extension solution extends the availability of PBX features and functionality to mobile, home and wireless devices.
 The Mitel Mobile Extension enterprise mobility solution includes Calling Line ID to the mobile or remote device, call transfer, hold and conference codes, and the ability to establish a quick conference from any mobile device over the corporate network.